josephlewis42/fts-book/2 Input.md

 				return word[:- len(suffix)]
 		return word

-The advantages of using such a simple stemmer is cheifly speed and maintainability.
+The advantages of using such a simple stemmer is chiefly speed and maintainability.
 There is no need to look up a particular word, which would mean leaving a rather large table in-memory, and we can optimize the heck out of these eight lines of code to ensure they are fast.

-Of course, it isn't wihtout its disatvantages, words like "whaling" won't come out right, and strange words like "went" won't properly map to "go" where goed would be expected.
-It is times like this where [Esperanto](en.wikipedia.org/wiki/Esperanto) starts to look very pretty indeed.
+Of course, it isn't without its disadvantages, words like "whaling" won't come out right, and strange words like "went" won't properly map to "go" where goed would be expected.
+It is times like this where [Esperanto](http://en.wikipedia.org/wiki/Esperanto) starts to look very pretty indeed.

 One possible solution is to spell-check each of the generated words before inserting it in to the index.
-This is highly important, as even words that are used as input, cannot be gauranteed to be correct (after all, everything was at one time input by a human).
+This is highly important, as even words that are used as input, cannot be guaranteed to be correct (after all, everything was at one time input by a human).
 A simple (but slow) implementation of a spellchecking algorithm can be found [here](http://norvig.com/spell-correct.html).

-Spellchecking can also eliminate regional differences in spelling e.g. UK vs US english, which would prevent all possible results of "colouring book" from showing up if done improperly.
+Spellchecking can also eliminate regional differences in spelling e.g. UK vs US English, which would prevent all possible results of "colouring book" from showing up if done improperly.

-The disatvantage of using spellchecking is the likleyhood of getting something wrong, for example, say you have a species named _Balloonus highus_ describing a jellyfish that floated in air and wanted to add a journal article hilighting this amazing species to your index, the spellchecker would likely change those in to "balloon" and "high", and nobody would ever find your article.
+The disadvantage of using spellchecking is the likelihood of getting something wrong, for example, say you have a species named _Balloonus highus_ describing a jellyfish that floated in air and wanted to add a journal article highlighting this amazing species to your index, the spellchecker would likely change those in to "balloon" and "high", and nobody would ever find your article.

-It is therefore important to take in to account the propability that the word you have is correct.
+It is therefore important to take in to account the probability that the word you have is correct.
 Alternatively, you could associate both correct and incorrect word with the document.
 This would make searches of Shakespearean sonnets just as easy as more common text, but also raise the amount of data